-The EU Online Dispute Resolution (ODR) Regulation was referred to in multiple responses to the Tourism questionnaires.
+114. The EU Online Dispute Resolution (ODR) Regulation278 was referred to in multiple responses to the Tourism questionnaires.
 It established a very innovative tool: the ODR platform, which opened to the public in February 2016.
 The ODR platform aims to facilitate the online resolution of disputes between consumers and traders over online transactions by referring the dispute to the relevant notified ADR body.
 An ADR body is notified to the European Commission by national authorities following a positive assessment of its compliance with minimum quality requirements (more than 300 ADR bodies have thus been registered).
 The mediation procedure may be conducted entirely online, with all relevant actors able to choose any of the EU official languages (as well as Norwegian and Icelandic since July 2017), thanks in particular to an automatic translation tool for free text communication.
 Deadlines are built into the system.
 A national ODR contact point provides one-to-one support to users of the ODR platform when necessary.
 Online traders are required to provide a link to the ODR platform on their own website.
-However, the first report on the ODR platform indicates that the compliance rate is only 30%.
-The report also states that more than 24 000 complaints were submitted on the platform in its first year of operation, that the second most complained about sector was airline tickets (8.5%) and that one third of complaints related to a cross-border issue.
-About 44% of the overall number of complaints was solved in successful bilateral negotiation between traders and consumers.
+However, the first report on the ODR platform indicates that the compliance rate is only 30% 279.
+The report also states that more than 24 000 complaints were e-commerce transactions (online) have significantly increased in the same period.
+Overall, in 2016, flight tickets and aviation service were the second cause for complaints (20.0%), followed by accommodation issues (10.7%).